Unforgettable Cobra Kai Sayings: Memorable Lines from All Seasons

 From Season 2, Episode 8 “Glory of Love”

-Sometimes, even in Cobra Kai, you need to admit your faults in order to adapt and grow as a fighter, which is exactly what Johnny admits in this monologue when he addresses the flaws of the slogan “Strike hard.
+Sometimes, even in Cobra Kai, you need to admit your faults to adapt and grow as a fighter.
+Johnny admits this in this monologue when he addresses the flaws of the slogan “Strike hard.
 Strike fast.
-No mercy.” written on the walls of his dojo:
+No mercy,” which is written on the walls of his dojo.

 Johnny ultimately has to defect from the teachings of John Kreese, his former Sensei, because of the harm inherent in this strategy.